codebuster22/open-project-contracts/trace-and-track/README.md

-# Trace and Track Product
+# Trace and Track Product [Client-side Under Development]

 ## Description
 This are the core of Trace and Track project.
 This project focuses on bring transaparency in the worl of manufaturing along with logistics of the products.